-Students who do not have this background should have completed the following courses (or equivalents) before applying for the graduate program: MATH 163, 164, 261, and CSCI 220, 320, 300, 430.
+Students who do not have this background should have completed the following courses (or equivalents) before applying for the graduate program: MATH 163, 164, 261 and CSCI 220, 320, 300, 430, 402, 482.
 A minimum GPA of 3.0 in those courses taken, with at most one grade below B- and no grades below C-, is required for admission.
-These courses carry no credit toward the graduate degree, except that 1.5 credit hours from CSCI 430 may be applied toward the degree (see item 3 under Departmental Degree Requirements below).
-After application, the student must then make up remaining deficiencies (400 level courses), for which some credit may be allowed toward the degree (see item 3 under Departmental Degree Requirements below).
+These courses carry no credit toward the graduate degree.
+After application, the student must then make up remaining deficiencies (CSCI 403 and 484), for which some credit may be allowed toward the degree (see item 3 under departmental degree requirements below).
+In the 1987-1989 Bulletin no graduate credit will be given for any 400-level courses.